US closes Trump-era office for victims of immigrant crime

 The change of tone regarding immigration has been striking between the two administrations.

-While there is scant evidence that immigrants perpetuate crime — and studies suggesting they are less likely to commit crime — Trump relentlessly sought to establish a link.
+While studies suggest immigrants are less likely to commit crime than native-born, Trump relentlessly sought to establish a link.
 He launched his 2016 presidential campaign by portraying Mexicans in the country illegally as violent criminals and frequently highlighted the MS-13 gang, which was started by Salvadoran immigrants.

 To advance his immigration agenda, Trump invited “angel families” — people whose loved ones had been victims of crimes by immigrants — to campaign rallies and high-profile speeches.